hed-standard/hed-documentation/quick-guide-edit.md

 <img src="images/image-20191218122111785.png" alt="image-20191218122111785" style="zoom:50%;" />

 Here we will proceed using the default options, which use the latest version of the official HED schema.
-We will also assume that you are tagging the dataset for the first time and ???not re-using any previous tagging scheme???.
-Here, we will use *CTAGGER* and its event field selector panel for tagging (as detailed below).
-Hit **Ok** to continue.
+Users have the option to provide the path to a *tagfile* which contains a previously prepared mapping between event codes and HED tags (we will save one at the end of our tagging session).
+If a *tagfile* is provided, *HEDTools* will import the HED tags before letting you add new tags and/or modify them.
+The first two checkboxes let you use *CTAGGER* and its event field selector panel for tagging (more details below).
+Finally, if the last checkbox is selected, users can add new HED-compliant tags for their specific use-cases that HED has not covered.
+For this dataset, the current HED schema is sufficient.
+Click **Ok** to continue.

 A window will pop up to let you choose which field in the *EEG.event* structure to use for tagging: